 It was Sunday morning and our trip was fixed: to cover Belur, Halebeedu and Shravanabelagola.

-We started at around 6.00.a.m from Bangalore to Belur in a KSRTC bus.
+Itinerary: We started from Bangalore at around 6.00.a.m to Belur in a KSRTC bus.
 Then to Halebeedu in a local bus.
 Then to Channarayapatna from where we took KSRTC to Shravanabelagola..
 And back to Bangalore in KSRTC.